Akal Takht-constituted committee launches SAD recruitment drive

 The ardas was recited by Giani Harpreet Singh, who was part of the December 2 hukamnama (Sikh decree) issued by the Panj Singh Sahiban (Sikh clergy) as Takht Damdama Sahib jathedar and was sacked by the Shiromani Gurdwara Parbandhak Committee executive panel on February 10.

-“The recruitment drive has been initiated in compliance with the December 2 hukamnama, aimed at reorganising and reviving the SAD, a representative political party of the Sikhs.
+“The recruitment drive has been initiated in compliance with the December 2 hukamnama, aimed at reorganising and reviving SAD.
 The sangat (community) has given a tremendous response.
 We appeal to the people of Punjab to become members of the party,” Jhunda told mediapersons.

-When the five-member panel came out of Golden Temple complex after the ardas, the Akal Takht secretariat staff handed over letters to each of them on behalf of newly appointed acting jathedar Giani Kuldeep Singh Gargaj, who invited them for a meeting.
+When the five-member panel came out of Golden Temple complex, the Akal Takht secretariat staff handed over letters to each of them on behalf of newly appointed acting jathedar Giani Kuldeep Singh Gargaj, who invited them for a meeting, during which he appealed to the panel members to have Panthic unity.

 “A discussion on Panthic unity was held.
 We have suggested ways to bring all groups on a platform,” Wadala said after the 45-minute meeting.